Andreansx/Networking-lab/projects/12-eBGP-implementation/readme.md

 > It was however specifically related to DHCP and its implementation in RouterOS.
 > You can read about MikroTik's implementation of DHCP Server [here](https://help.mikrotik.com/docs/spaces/ROS/pages/24805500/DHCP#DHCP-DHCPServer), and about the long-standing issue with DHCP Server in RouterOS v7.X [here](https://obsluga-it.pl/mikrotik-problem-z-serwerem-dhcp/) (in Polish, translate to English if you need) and you can read [this](https://help.mikrotik.com/docs/spaces/ROS/pages/19136718/Layer2+misconfiguration#Layer2misconfiguration-VLANinabridgewithaphysicalinterface) regarding L2 Misconfiguration with VLANs with a phisical interface on a bridge.

+> [!NOTE]
+> If you would like to see the links to the sources, please check down below, I will provide all related links in the [Sources](#sources) section.

 # Environment

 > [!CAUTION]